 Resident Small Game Program

-In order to meet public demands for resident small game, the Resident Small Game Program and Technical Services Program offer technical assistance to improve habitat on public and private lands (http://www.wlf.louisiana.gov/assistance-private-landowners-and-m).
+To meet public demands for resident small game, the Resident Small Game Program and Technical Services Program offer technical assistance to improve habitat on public and private lands.
 Program biologists also conduct research to assess and improve management.
 Several population monitoring surveys are conducted by regional and program biologists to develop population indices and track population trends of small game species.
 Personnel also represent the Department on various committees which are involved in monitoring and formulating regional and national programs which may have impacts on small game wildlife.

 Lowery, G.H., Jr. 1974.
 The Mammals of Louisiana and its Adjacent Waters.
 Louisiana State University Press, Baton Rouge.
 565 pp.